jbogdani/BraDyCMS/docs/customtags.md

 - **content**, string, required.
 Name of download node
 - **class**, string, optional.
 One or more (space separated) CSS class to apply to main ul tag
 - **limit**, int, optional.
 Number of elements to return
 - **getObject**, boolean, optional, default false.
-If true only array of data will be returned, otherwize, default option, full html will be returned
+If true only array of data will be returned, otherwise, default option, full html will be returned
 - **getList**, boolean, optional, default false.
 If true elements will be output as unordered list

 Minimal example: